ashbinbijoy/GNM/README.md

 # How It Works
 # 1. Data Preprocessing:

-##
--The input data includes sensor readings such as acceleration, speed, and steering angles.
++ The input data includes sensor readings such as acceleration, speed, and steering angles.
--Features are standardized using StandardScaler to ensure optimal performance.
++ Features are standardized using StandardScaler to ensure optimal performance.
--The target variable (driver activities) is label-encoded into numerical format.
++ The target variable (driver activities) is label-encoded into numerical format.
 # 2. Model Training:

 -A Gaussian Mixture Model (GMM) is trained with a number of components equal to the unique activities.